reynomi/reynomi/README.md

 ## Hi there 👋
+This is a personal exploration account.
+I only take on pet projects with personal benefits.

 <!--
 **reynomi/reynomi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.